JosephusPaye/show-properties/README.md

 ## Why

-It's easy to call [ShellExecuteEx](https://docs.microsoft.com/en-us/windows/win32/api/shellapi/nf-shellapi-shellexecuteexa) with the "properties" verb to show the properties dialog.
+It's easy to call [ShellExecuteEx](https://docs.microsoft.com/en-us/windows/win32/api/shellapi/nf-shellapi-shellexecuteexa) with the `properties` verb to show the properties dialog.
 [What's hard](https://devblogs.microsoft.com/oldnewthing/?p=22163) is keeping the dialog open without blocking or using hacks like `Sleep()`.
 This module solves that problem using a custom executable and a wrapping Node module.

 ## Installation